 If the Rule goes into effect, employers likely would be much more restrictive in sharing their confidential information internally.
 MFA Comment 3, 5.
 Many employees would be relegated to working on discrete projects, without understanding the broader implications of their work.
 Id. at 3.
-That will hurt employees, because they will have less access to information that could help them better do their jobs, and will cause them to miss out on career-advancing learning opportunities that often lead to increased compensation.
+Some companies may turn to outside contractors instead of employees for some proprietary functions, because the companies can enter into contractual safeguards with the contractors to protect confidential information.
+These actions will hurt employees, because they will have less access to information that could help them better do their jobs, and will cause them to miss out on career-advancing learning opportunities that often lead to increased compensation.
 Id.